 - R = Q + Memory[address] + 1 (carry, e.g. for 2's complement subtractions)

-- R = Shift Right Q (can be done togheter with other ALU functions)
+- R = Shift Right ALU result (this can be done togheter with all others ALU functions previously mentioned)

 - Jump Q «jump labels» forward or backward (in 2’s complement notation)

-- Jump comditionally Q labels if Carry / Sign / Zero of R (all condition optionally selectable and joinable)
+- Jump comditionally Q labels if Carry, or if Sign, or if Zero (all condition apply to R and are optionally selectable and joinable)

 - Ring the bell

-Note: the design is easily extendable to whatever multiple of 4 bits (with no implications on signal speed since there is no accumulating delay depending on word lenght).
-I'm thinking if to start building it with a "standard" 8 bit data width or with a simpler 4bit one and extend it later.
+Note: the design is easily extendable to word size of whatever multiple of 4 bits (with no implications on signal speed since there is no accumulating delay depending on word lenght).
+For the actual implementation I decided to go with 8 bit, adding few relays to the simpler 4bit one but being on a more standard byte data format.

-Details of the various parts and build log in the project logs!
+More details of the various parts and build advancement in the project logs: